notverymoe/ttrpg-oasis/CORE-2.md

 Vigor determines a character's ability to perform energetic actions.
 This ability would be used where a character is relying on muscle memory, adrenaline and quick action.

-Examples: Racing cars, Suppressive fire, Acting
+Examples: Racing cars, Suppressive fire, Climbing, Swimming

 ### 1.1.2 Poise

 Poise determines a character's ability to perform controlled actions.

-Examples: Regular driving, Precision attacks, Stealth
+Examples: Regular driving, Precision attacks, Stealth, Balancing

 ### 1.1.3 Craft